 Ryan has been with North Mason Regional Fire Authority since 1996.
 Since 2004 Ryan has spent his time as a career member.
 Ryan started as a Cadet firefighter at the age of 16 and became a resident firefighter after graduating high school.
 Ryan has worked as the District’s Fire Inspector/Fire Prevention person and currently works as a Firefighter/Paramedic on A shift.

-Mickey grew up in Silverdale and after graduating from Central Kitsap High School in 1999 he enlisted in the Air Force for 6 years.
+Mickey grew up in Silverdale, and after graduating from Central Kitsap High School in 1999, he enlisted in the Air Force for six years.
 He returned home to begin his EMS career as an EMT with Olympic Ambulance as well as a Volunteer Resident Firefighter/EMT with Central Kitsap Fire & Rescue.
 In 2011 he attended the Washington State Fire Academy where he won the distinguished First Due Engine Award.
-In 2013 Mickey attended Paramedic school at Central Washington University and after graduation he returned to Olympic Ambulance to begin his Paramedic career.
-Mickey is an avid marathon runner and loves exploring the outdoors with his wife and 3 boys.
+In 2013 Mickey attended Paramedic school at Central Washington University, and after graduation, he returned to Olympic Ambulance to begin his Paramedic career.
+Mickey is an avid marathon runner and loves exploring the outdoors with his wife and three boys.
 Mickey prides himself on being a professional and looks forward to serving the citizens of Mason County.